renoki-co/cashier-register/README.md

             ->reset(30, 'day'),
 ```

-To avoid resetting, like counting the seats for a subscription, you should call `reset()` on feature, ideally with the plan period:
+To avoid resetting, like counting the seats for a subscription, you should call `notResettable()` on the feature:

 ```php
 Saas::plan('Gold Plan', 'gold-plan')